ogorbacheva/codeblocks-prettifier/README.md

 There are the following scripts in this repository:

-- [beautify-js-code.js](#how-to-beautify-js) - Formats all codeblocks in dita files.
+- **beautify-js-code.js** — Formats all codeblocks in dita files.
-- code-analizer.js - Validates js-examples.
+- **code-analizer.js** - Validates js-examples.

-Both of these scripts can be used only in console.
-The `npm` package installer required.
+Both of them can be used only in console.
+The `npm` package is required.

 Note: Only codeblocks with russian comments are supported.
 If examples in codeblocks have comments in english, the correct work of this module is not guaranteed.